ben0bi/RUNPIXI.js/README.txt

 	Parameters:
 		m : Function
 	+ Sets the function which is called each frame.
 You do not need to use that function directly.

+RUNPIXI.instance.setResizeFunction(m)
+	Parameters:
+		m : Function
+	+ Sets the function which is called after resize.

 RUNPIXI.instance.HUDSTAGE()
 	+ Returns the foreground container/stage.